nimroddanielmaayan/next.js-demo-2/notes.md

 - It's also possible to use GraphQL to query a database, but it's not done in this application

+### Neon and Supabase MCP Servers

+- Both Neon and Supabase have MCP servers, which are currently the best way to allow Claude Code\any other AI coding tool to "see" both the front end code and the back end SaaS

 ## Static and Dynamic Rendering

 ### Definitions